Employment law changes from April 2026 (UK): SSP reform and day-one leave rights (now in force)

 1) Statutory Sick Pay changes from April 2026

 One of the biggest operational changes for employers is SSP reform.
-The Government’s factsheet sets out that SSP is expected to:
+Under the new rules SSP will:

 What this means in practice: more employees will qualify, SSP will start earlier, and payroll systems and absence procedures should be reviewed to manage cost, consistency and compliance.